sanskar1309/spur-ai-chat/README.md

 The database is automatically initialized on backend startup via `backend/src/db/index.ts`.
 Tables are created if they don't exist.

-### Migrations & Seeding

-Currently, the application uses a simple schema that's created automatically.
-For production, consider:

-- **Migrations**: Use a tool like `knex.js` or `typeorm` for version-controlled schema changes
-- **Seeding**: Add sample conversations for testing (not implemented currently)
+### Database Reset

 To reset the database, simply delete `chat.db` and restart the backend.
+The tables will be automatically recreated on startup.

 ## 🔐 Environment Variables